DuckDB CPG Schema Design (CPG Spec v1.1)

 SOURCE KEY (src) REFERENCES cpg_nodes (id)

-LABEL CAPTURED_BY
+LABEL DOCUMENTS

 );

-Key Features: - ✅ Full CPG schema support with ALL edge types - ✅ Polymorphic edges (AST, CFG, REF, etc.) via materialized cpg_nodes table - ✅ Typed vertices for efficient targeted queries - ✅ DuckDB PGQ compatible (uses tables, not views) - ✅ 100% Joern CPG spec v1.1 compliant
+Key Features: - ✅ Full CPG schema support with ALL edge types - ✅ Polymorphic edges (AST, CFG, REF, etc.) via materialized cpg_nodes table - ✅ Typed vertices for efficient targeted queries - ✅ DuckDB PGQ compatible (uses tables, not views) - ✅ 100% CPG spec v1.1 compliant

 Example Queries